Robert-Schimanek/robertschimanek.com/src/content/expertise/expertise-data-analytics-and-business-intelligence.md

 - Proficient in creating interactive dashboards and reports for data-driven decision making
 - Skilled in statistical analysis and data mining techniques

-## Key Areas of Data Analytics & BI:
+## Key Areas of Data Analytics and BI:

 **Descriptive Analytics**:
    - Analyze historical data to identify trends and patterns